bolt/docs/docs/templating/template-specific-fields.md

 Template Specific Fields
 ------------------------

-The Template Specific Fields (or "Templatefields" for short) are a feature that helps solve a common challenge you might encounter when developing a site: It's very difficult to create a *one size fits all* solution for all pages.
+The Template Specific Fields (or "TemplateFields" for short) are a feature that helps solve a common challenge you might encounter when developing a site: It's very difficult to create a *one size fits all* solution for all pages.
 Many may look quite different to one another.
 This is why you'd create different